-The SUATM (Single User Account) features allows multiple users to share a single user account.
+The SUA[TM] (Single User Account) feature allows multiple users to share a single IP address (either dynamic or static) assigned by your Internet Service Provider (ISP).

 Incoming Call Support

 In addition to making outgoing calls, the Prestige allows you to configure it as a remote access server for telecommuting employees.